VueGWT/vue-gwt/docs-source/book/advanced/integrating-with-js-components.md

 <p class="info-panel">
     This examples declare Vue components directly in the index.html.
     For this to work, you need Vue loaded before you declare them.
-    You can comment <code>VueLib.inject()</code> in your GWT app, and a JS dependency to Vue in your index.html instead.
+    You can use <code>VueGWT.initWithoutVueLib()</code> in your GWT app, and a JS dependency to Vue in your index.html instead.
 </p>

 ### Instantiating a JS Component in Java